 Tile plots show a color contour of the selected formula.
+The tile plot currently only supports Lambert conformal and UTM projections.
+Users are encouraged to use the Fast Tile Plot to create tile plots.
+In the future release, the Tile Plot will be removed as a plot option as it does not have the functionality of the Fast Tile Plot.
 Figure 10-1 shows a tile plot created in VERDI.
 The legend on the right side of the window shows the range of values contained in the data displayed.
 The current time step can be changed using the Time Step spinner control above the plot.
 When you make a change, this is reflected in the information below the x-axis label on the plot.
 You can use the Layer spinner control to change the current layer.
-To access the ability to zoom in and out, use the mouse to right click on the plot.
-Zooming and other plot configuration options are discussed further in Section 10.
+When you make a change in the layer, the layer number is automatically updated in the plot title.
+To zoom in and out, use either the left mouse button to click and drag, or the right mouse button to right click on the plot and access a pull-down menu.
+Zooming and other plot configuration options are discussed further in Section 11.3.

-Figure 10-1 Tile Plot
+Figure 10-1.
+Tile Plot